nodejs/node/doc/api/async_hooks.md

 This methods runs a function synchronously outside of a context and return its return value.
-The store is not accessible within the callback function or the asynchronous operations created within the callback.
+The store is not accessible within the callback function or the asynchronous operations created within the callback, i.e. any `getStore` call done within the callback function will always return `undefined`.

 Optionally, arguments can be passed to the function.
 They will be passed to the callback function.

 If the callback function throws an error, it will be thrown by `exit` too.
 The stacktrace will not be impacted by this call and the context will be re-entered.

 Example: